JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 I have omitted the FSx section, which is left to the `next post <link://slug/fsx-experiments>`_.

 One last thing: Many HPC code runs faster with hyperthreading disabled [#hyper]_.
 To achieve this at launch, you can write a custom script and execute it via the ``post_install`` option in pcluster's config file.
 This is a bit involved though.
-Hopefully there can be a simple option in future versions of pcluster.
+Hopefully there can be a simple option in future versions of pcluster. (**Update in Nov 2019:** AWS ParallelCluster `v2.5.0 release <https://github.com/aws/aws-parallelcluster/releases/tag/v2.5.0>`_ adds a new option :code:`disable_hyperthreading = true` that greatly simplify things!)

 With the config file in place, run :code:`pcluster create your-cluster-name` to launch a cluster.